Helion Energy: 7th prototype, 'Polaris'

-Helion's seventh-generation prototype, Project Polaris was in development in 2021, with completion expected in 2024.
-The device was expected to increase the pulse rate from one pulse every 10 minutes to one pulse per second for short periods.
-This prototype is the first of its kind to be able to heat fusion plasma up to temperatures greater than 100 million degrees C. Polaris is 25% larger than Trenta to ensure that ions do not damage the vessel walls.
+Helion's seventh-generation prototype, Polaris, has been in development since 2021, with completion expected in 2024.
+The device is expected to increase the pulse rate from one pulse every 10 minutes to one pulse per second for short periods.
+This prototype is expected to be able to heat fusion plasma up to temperatures greater than 100 million degrees C. Polaris is planned to be 25% larger than Trenta to ensure that ions do not damage the vessel walls.
+In August 2024, Helion received a Large Broad Scope license from the Washington Department of Health.
+This allowed Helion to possess and use necessary quantities of byproduct material to support the operation of Polaris.

+Helion completed construction of its seventh-generation prototype, Polaris, in late 2024 and began initial operations.
+While the company's original 2021 target was to demonstrate net electricity production in 2024, this milestone was not met.
+As of mid-2025, Helion reported that Polaris was operational and successfully forming the largest Field Reversed Configuration (FRC) plasmas the company had created to date, with the goal of demonstrating net electricity production by the end of the year.
+As of October 2025, Helion has not announced that Polaris has achieved net production.